ntlinh16/cloudal/examples/provision/README.md

 ## Example 9: Provisioning a Kubernetes cluster on OVHCloud

-You cannot provision a Kubernetes cluster with multiple sites on OVHCloud.
-In this example, we help you do that.
+You can provision a Kubernetes cluster directly on OVHCloud.
+But the Kubernetes cluster has all nodes located on one region.
+In this example, we help you to provision a multiple site Kubernetes cluster on OVHCloud.
 We first provision some nodes on OVHCloud and then create a Kubernetes cluster from these nodes using kubeadm.

-First, you should edit the provisioning config file at `cloudal/examples/provisioning_config_files/provisioning_config_ovh.yaml` with your infrastructure requirements.
+First, you should edit the provisioning config file at `cloudal/examples/provisioning_config_files/provisioning_config_ovh.yaml` with your authentication and infrastructure requirements.

 Then, run the following command:
 ```